-the second day we got down vocal tracks. you’d think jay (lead screamer) and tyson (pulling harmony screaming duty and providing all of the deep, guttural moments, and even a bit of “clean” singing on the final track) would have just come over to my place for that, but no. it seemed fair enough at the time that i would bring all my equipment over to the jam space one day, take it all apart and bring it home, and then bring it on back the next day and do it all again.
+the second day, we got down vocal tracks. you’d think jay (lead screamer) and tyson (pulling harmony screaming duty and providing all of the deep, guttural moments, and even a bit of “clean” singing on the final track) would have come over to my place for that, but no. it seemed fair enough at the time that i would bring all my equipment over to the jam space one day, take it all apart and bring it home, and then bring it on back the next day and do it all again.

 in hindsight, that seems a little weird. i guess i wanted to make sure my stuff didn’t incur any damage during a sleepover, and for whatever reason the guys didn’t want any recording to take place outside of their turf.

-tyson had quite the facility for those deep, evil-sounding screams. he let one out on that day of vocal recording that was so powerful, he looked for a moment like he’d been punched in the stomach. for his part, jay had a voice that could cut through any mix.
+tyson had quite the facility for those deep, evil-sounding screams. he let one out on that second day of vocal recording that was so powerful, he looked for a moment like he’d been punched in the stomach. for his part, jay had a voice that could cut through any mix.

 i laughed and said, “it’s your song, man, not mine. i don’t know what to sing.”